Flight paths and runway use: The effects of growth

 We understand that you don’t want to be disturbed by low-flying aircraft while you’re fast asleep.
 That’s why we restrict take-offs and landings between 23:00 and 06:00 to a single take-off runway and a single landing runway.
 They are usually Runways 18R-36L (Polderbaan) and 06-24 (Kaagbaan).
 Night flights also take different flight paths to reduce the inconvenience they cause.
 Runways 18L-36R (Aalsmeerbaan) and 04-22 (Schiphol-Oostbaan) are not used overnight, and Runway 18C-36C (Zwanenburg) is only used for south-facing take-offs.
 We only deviate from this arrangement in emergencies, when safety is of the utmost importance.

 Our runways receive regular maintenance to keep them in good condition.
 This can mean that a runway is unavailable for use by air traffic.
 That situation has an impact on runway use and flight paths because Air Traffic Control the Netherlands will need to direct aircraft to other runways.
 We do our best to ensure that this runway maintenance takes place during quieter periods, wherever possible.
 For example, maintenance is performed on the runways at night or when a runway can’t be used due to strong winds.
+Here you can see the schedule for runway maintenance and other works that affect runway use.

 Agreements and runway usage forecast